Confidence motions in the United Kingdom: Before 2011 and after 2021

-2011 – 2022
+2011–2022

-Under the Fixed-term Parliaments Act 2011, a passing of a motion of no confidence was one of only two ways in which an early election can occur (the other is a motion to hold an early election passed by at least two-thirds of MPs).
+Under the Fixed-term Parliaments Act 2011, a passing of a motion of no confidence was one of only two ways in which an early election could occur (the other was a motion to hold an early election passed by at least two-thirds of MPs).
 Following a successful motion, Parliament must dissolve, unless the motion was overturned within 14 days by the passing of an explicit motion of confidence.
 This procedure was designed to allow a minority government time to seek the support of other parties (as a formal coalition or with a confidence and supply arrangement) to avoid having to face re-election, or to allow an alternative government to be formed.

-In principle, the alternative government could be led by any MP who can draw together enough support for a legislative programme that secures a vote of confidence and, by convention, a request from the monarch to form such a government.
-In practice, it was likely to be the leader, or a senior member, of a party with a significant number of MPs in the House that can achieve this.
+In principle, the alternative government could be led by any MP who could draw together enough support for a legislative programme that secured a vote of confidence and, by convention, a request from the monarch to form such a government.
+In practice, it was likely to be the leader, or a senior member, of a party with a significant number of MPs that could achieve this.
 In turn, they could be expected to bring about an early election using the two-thirds of MPs provision of the Fixed-Term Act to gain a popular mandate for their programme.

 The only such motion under the 2011 Act was tabled on 15 January 2019, following the defeat of Theresa May's Brexit deal, and was voted on the following day.
 May won the vote.